Charitable Trust

 London Youth Rowing (LYR) was founded in 2004 in the hope that young people across London would have access to an otherwise traditionally niche sport and, in turn, help the rowing community become a more diverse, inclusive environment.

-The HRR Trust begun its support of LYR in 2006 by helping to fund a number of coaches; today, LYR team includes 10 full-time coaches, multiple part-time coaches working with around 10,000 young people in schools, youth clubs and rowing clubs across London each year.
+The HRR Trust began its support of LYR in 2006 by helping to fund a number of coaches; today, the LYR team includes 10 full-time coaches and multiple part-time coaches working with around 10,000 young people in schools, youth clubs and rowing clubs across London each year.

 The Trust has extended its support of the Active Row programme in London to fund its expansion into Leeds, Nottingham and Bristol where the programme is providing rowing opportunities in deprived areas.
 Discover more